kingluddite/web-dev-notes/full-stack/udemy/112n-full-stack-react-with-graphql-and-apollo-boost/02-client-side/02-reorg-code.md

 ## Run app
 `$ npm start`

+## But we need to run client and server at the same time???
 * Our app runs but we also want to run our server simultaneously with our client
 * We could open two tabs in our terminal or we could save a step by using this script in our `package.json`